iAvoe/Az900-Module-1-2-Review/README.md

 #### Which of the following statement is valid about an Azure subscription?
 - An Azure subscription is a logical unit of Azure services

-#### You use _________ to organize resources in an Azure subscription.
-- Resource groups

-#### Which Azure feature enables you to organize multiple subscriptions in hierarchies for unified policies and compliance?
-- Management groups

-#### Which of the following can be used to manage governance across multiple Azure subscriptions?
-- Management groups

 #### A user is simultaneously assigned multiple roles that use role-based access control.
 What are their actual permissions?
 The role permissions are:
 #### Role 1 - read || Role 2 - write || Role 3 - read and write.
 - Read and write